sonosaurus/sonobus/README.md

 My github forks of these that are referenced via `git-subrepo` in this repository are:

-> https://github.com/essej/JUCE  in the sono branch.
+> https://github.com/essej/JUCE  in the sono6 branch.

 > https://github.com/essej/aoo.git   in the sono branch.